WELCOME

 We invite all those interested in the native plants of Jackson Hole to enjoy our programs, information sources and good company.
 We are Teton Plants, which is the Teton Chapter of the Wyoming Native Plant Society.
 Voluntary membership dues help support our educational efforts.
 We welcome your participation in any way you choose.

-UPCOMING LECTURES, WALKS, and HIKES
+LECTURES, WALKS, HIKES AND MORE

 CHAT